owulveryck/owulveryck.github.io/content/post/20241015-value-flywheel-data.md

 At its core, the data factory is responsible for the **end-to-end data lifecycle**: from **data collection** and **curation** to **storage**, **governance**, and **exposure** for insights.
 It acts as a bridge between domains, enabling the seamless transfer of data from isolated business problem spaces to broader technological and strategic applications across the organization.

 However, for the data factory to be effective, the **data team** must play a pivotal role within each domain.
-There are several options of interactions possible depending on governance of the organization.

-One solution that some organizations have embraced is a **4-in-the-box (4ITB)** model, initially [pioneered by Walmart](http://thomasmisner.com/download/Thomas-Misner_Product-Ways-Of-Working-Presentation.pdf).
-The 4ITB model brings together **cross-functional teams** involving stakeholders like Product Managers, Engineers, Data Experts, Business Representatives, and potentially others (N-ITB) to collaboratively solve business challenges.
-It aims to establish both **horizontal alignment** (across departments) and **vertical alignment** (with leadership's vision) for every project.

-In this context, the data team not only serves the domain’s immediate needs but also acts as a **catalyst** for driving **broader technological innovation**.
-Their role is to transform data from a **domain-specific enabler** into a **strategic asset** that fuels the larger flywheel of business and technological value.
+Depending on the governance of the organization, there are various data management models that can be adopted—**centralized**, **distributed**, **federated**, or **data mesh**.
+While these models differ in how they manage and organize data across the company, one constant remains: there is always a **central data management team** responsible for ensuring data consistency, governance, and alignment with broader business objectives.

+Regardless of the model in use, this central team has crucial responsibilities.
+They serve as the guardians of the **data ecosystem**, providing the infrastructure, policies, and processes necessary for seamless data flow and collaboration.

+With the **Value Flywheel Effect**, we can uncover the **common tenets** that guide the central data management team, allowing it to effectively drive momentum and accelerate value creation throughout the organization.

-Now, let’s look at how we can apply the **four phases of the value flywheel** to this data-driven approach.
+Now, let’s explore how the **four phases of the value flywheel** can be applied to (potentially) any aspiring data-driven company.

 #### Phase 1 - Clarity of Purpose